How ConsumerAffairs uses cookies

 Entryway modifications for aging in place

-To make your home more accommodating for aging in place, one place to start is the entryway.
-Widening doorways, removing steps and adding ramps are all valuable upgrades, especially if you are going to be using a wheelchair.
+To make your home safer and more accommodating for aging in place, a common place to start is the entryway.
+Widening doorways, removing steps and adding ramps are all valuable upgrades, especially if you’re going to be using a wheelchair.
 Here are some of the price points for these remodel projects.

-• Widen doorways: You can widen your doors for easier access if you have a wheelchair or power chair.
+You can widen your doors for easier access if you have a wheelchair or power chair.
 Even if you don’t have a wheelchair, a wider doorway will decrease your chance of injury by running into a door frame.
-Materials and labor can cost anywhere from $300–$800 for your front door.
-However, prices can vary widely if you need to widen entire sections of your house.
+Materials and labor can cost anywhere from $300 to $800 for your front door, but prices can vary widely if you need to widen entire sections of your house.
 Make sure you get an accurate quote from your installers before you commit to the project.

-• Ramps: You can add indoor and outdoor ramps to your home to get rid of your need for steps.
-Ramps can cost anywhere from $400 for a pre-made short ramp up to your front door to $3,000 for custom large ramps that go from your driveway to your home’s threshold.
+Installing an entry ramp is one of the most straightforward ways to make a home more accessible.
+Ramps can cost anywhere from $400 for a premade short ramp to $3,000 for a custom, large ramp that extends from your driveway to your home’s threshold.

 Bathroom modifications for aging in place

-• Walk-in shower: Walk-in showers remove the step-in or tub wall to let you simply walk right in and have a seat for better accessibility.
+Walk-in showers completely remove the barrier of a tub wall or shower curb, which can make bathing easier for people with limited mobility.
 These showers are especially useful if you have a wheelchair and need to move straight into the shower.
-Shower remodels can cost $1,500-$2,000, depending on the features you choose.
+Shower remodels can cost $1,500 to $2,000, depending on the features you choose and the amount of plumbing work required.

-• Complete bathroom remodel: Remodeling your entire bathroom for aging in place involves more than just the tub.
-Lowering the sink and countertops for wheelchair access, installing slip-resistant flooring, adding a walk-in shower and widening the doors can all cost upwards of $8,000–$25,000.
+Remodeling your entire bathroom for aging in place brings the whole space up to accessibility standards at once.
+A full remodel may include lowering the sink and countertops for wheelchair access, installing slip-resistant flooring, adding a walk-in shower and widening the doors.
+A total safety overhaul can cost upwards of $8,000 to $25,000.

 Lifts and elevators for aging in place

-High-end aging in place upgrades involve extensive changes to your home.
-These fixtures maximize comfort and accessibility but can be harder to price.
+High-end aging-in-place upgrades involve extensive changes to your home.
+These fixtures maximize comfort and accessibility, but they can also be harder to price.
 The cost of labor and materials for upgrades like ramps, lifts and complete room remodels will vary widely depending on the layout of your home.

-• Wheelchair lifts: Wheelchair lifts can make any home wheelchair accessible.
-Putting a wheelchair lift inside or outside your home will cost around $5,000.
-Lifts tend to take up a good bit of real estate.
-Consult with a professional to get a layout of your house before you commit to adding a lift.
-If it makes your home too cramped, it may not be worth the upgrade.
+Because they take up significant space, lifts aren’t always a good fit for smaller homes or narrow floor plans.
+Consult a professional to get a layout of your house before you commit to adding a lift — if it makes your home too cramped, it may not be worth the upgrade.

-• Elevators: If your house has two floors or more, you could install a full-size elevator.
+If your house has two floors or more, you could install a full-size residential elevator.
 These are mostly found in large homes, and they’re some of the most expensive single-item upgrades you can purchase.
-For deluxe indoor elevators, you could pay up to $15,000.
+For deluxe indoor elevators, you could pay over $15,000.
+The price can rise well above other entry-level accessibility updates once engineering, permits and finish work are included.

 Aging in place vs. assisted living